You are here

 - Will the HSE Testing Office do education verifications for third parties?

-Yes, DiplomaSender maintains student records from as far back as the 70s and 80s.
-In addition to electronic storage, they are able to do archive searches for old phycical documents.
+Yes, DiplomaSender maintains student records from as far back as the '70s and '80s.
+In addition to electronic storage, they are able to do archive searches for old physical documents.

 No, CDE does not offer or endorse any HSE preparation courses.
 However, you can use the Adult Education office’s map to find a program near you.
 In addition, both exam providers also have maps you can use: GED or HiSET

-Both programs are state-approved for HSE, and we don’t endorse one over the other.
+Both programs are state-approved for HSE and earn you the exact same diploma from CDE.
+We don’t endorse one over the other.
 You can read about some of the differences between the two in our Fact Sheet.

 No, Colorado does not have a residency requirement for HSE exams.
 When you sign up on GED or HiSET’s website, you should choose Colorado as your jurisdiction to be issued a Colorado HSE diploma (after passing your exams).